jefjefhui/Library-Device-Checkout-System/README.md

 ![press6final](https://github.com/jefjefhui/Library-Device-Checkout-System/assets/73283123/683e3cb6-501b-4045-91c2-3d95a778f1ae)

 In the image above, it shows what will happen after entering 6.
 After entering 6, the program allows the user to check in devices.
-The program will display a list of checkout device, user need to pick one device from the list.
+The program will display a list of checkout device, user needs to pick one device from the list.
 Afterwards, the device is checked in successfully.
 The text "Device checked in" will be printed on the screen.
 You can press enter to continue.

 ![press6(2)](https://github.com/jefjefhui/Library-Device-Checkout-System/assets/73283123/bc703975-42d8-40ca-9d4c-c88c08e086b2)